-Addmotor has come up with a design that is a little quirky and escapes the norm.
+Another model from Addmotor, has come up with a design that is a little more budget friendly.
 Another electric fat tire bike, this one expects to be a solution to all your riding needs.

 From the park to the countryside and even the beach, the fat tires make all-terrain easily negotiable.
 A speed of 20mph is noted, and we'll find out soon enough if this is backed up.

-The frame is relatively lightweight, and with a low down design, it could be possible to perform some extreme maneuvers and stunts, should you want to get the adrenalin pumping.
+The frame is relatively lightweight, and with a low down design, it could be possible to perform some extreme maneuvers and stunts, should you want to get the adrenaline pumping.

 The battery is designed to be long-lasting and see you through a whole day of riding without any trouble, so before we find out if that rings true, let's detail the specifications and see how it looks on the surface.

 • 500 w Bafang motor with a great Samsung battery

 • The max speed can go to 23MPH

 • Distance up to 40-55 miles per charge (can still pedal if charge is lost)

 • Night Mode LCD ensures visibility at night and shows mileage and speed